 FIGURE CAPTIONS

 Figure 1.
 Location and geological context of study area: A) geopolitical overview map, contextualizing B) the Mongolian Central Asian Orogenic Belt, modified from Bold et al. (2016b; 2019) and Kuzmichev (2015).
 The Khuvsgul Terrane forms the core of the composite Tuva Mongolia Terrane (TMT).
-The location of 538-494 Ma igneous rocks, as well as the hashed area indicating the putative extent of the Ikh-Mongol continental arc, are modified from Janousek et al. (2018).
+The location of 538-494 Ma igneous rocks, as well as the hashed area indicating the putative extent of the Ikh-Mongol continental arc, are modified from Janoušek et al. (2018).
 The numerals 1, 2, and 3 indicate the positions of the Bayan Zurgh, Eg Gol, and Khoroo Gol study areas, respectively.
 C) Generalized geologic map of the main Khuvsgul study area, compiled from both original and extant geological mapping (Buihover et al., 1968).
 Boxes with numerals i, ii, and iii indicate the extent of the Khoridol Saridag, Northern, and Darkhat Valley mapping regions, respectively.
-A 1:100,000 geological map of the Khoridol Saridag mapping area can be found in Figure 3; geologic maps of the Northern and Darkhat Valley mapping areas can be found in the Supplementary Information.
+A 1:100,000 geological map of the Khoridol Saridag mapping area can be found in figure 3; geologic maps of the Northern and Darkhat Valley mapping areas can be found in the Supplementary Information.

 Figure 2.
 Generalized stratigraphy of the Khuvsgul Group and adjacent strata, after Anttila et al. (2021).

 Figure 3: Original geologic map of the Khuvsgul Group in the Khoridol Saridag Range.
 The location of schematic cross section A-A’ is shown in the main map panel.
-A companion map highlighting the broad structural features of this map area is provided in fig. SI1.
+A companion map highlighting the broad structural features of this map area is provided in the Supplementary Information (fig. S1).

 Figure 4: Cryogenian chemostratigraphy of the Khuvsgul Group, with field photographs of Cryogenian lithologies depicted in inset panels A-D. Stratigraphic sections are arranged, from left to right, along a broadly southwest-northeast transect.
-Geochemical data and section locations are collated in Supplementary Table 3.
+Geochemical data and section locations are collated in the Supplementary Information (Tables S1, S3).
 A) massive, matrix supported diacmictite of the Ongolog Fm.
-B) massive diamictite of the Shar Fm, featuring carbonate clasts in a dolomite matrix.
-C) barite pseudomorphs on a dolomite grainstone bedding plane in the basal Khirvisteg Fm.
-D) sheetcrack cements in dolomite mudstones of the basal Khirvisteg Fm.
+B) massive diamictite of the Shar Fm, featuring carbonate clasts in a dolostone matrix.
+C) barite pseudomorphs on a dolomite grainstone bedding plane in the basal Khirvesteg Fm.
+D) sheetcrack cements in dolomite mudstones of the basal Khirvesteg Fm.

 Figure 5.
 Field photographs of Khuvsgul Group strata.
 A) Outcrop-scale photograph of well-bedded mudstone-grainstone parasequences of the Salkhitai Mb of the Bakh Fm near Agariin Gol.
 White dashed lines highlight bedding planes through a m-scale fold, with elongated west-dipping fold arms indicating top-to-the-east shear.
 The trend of the fold axis highlighted by the red dashed line is parallel to the trend of D1 structures in the Khoridol Saridag Range.
 B) phosphatic grainstone of the Kheseen Fm, featuring truncated bedding as well as horizons indicative of primary/multigenerational phosphogenesis.
 The red arrow indicates the location of a multigenerational phosphogenic horizon (phosphatic allochems in authigenic CFA cement).
 C) thrombolytic texture in a phosphatic grainstone interval of the Kheseen Fm.
-D) imbricate, edgewise breccia horizon within the Kheseen Fm. featuring rip-up clasts of underlying strata.
+D) imbricate, edgewise breccia horizon within the Kheseen Fm, featuring rip-up clasts of underlying strata.
 E) wildflysch of the upper Kheseen Fm at Kheseen Gol.
 Clasts include material similar to underlying Kheseen strata, suggesting an erosive contact at the base of the interval.
 F) digitate stromatolites in a dolomite grainstone interval of the Middle Mb of the Erkhelnuur Fm.
 G) bed-penetrating ichnofossils in a limestone grainstone bed of the Middle Mb of the Erkhelnuur Fm.
-H) disassociated archaeocyathid allochems in dolomite grainstone bed of the Upper Mb of the Erkhlenuur Fm.
+H) disassociated archaeocyathid allochems in dolomite grainstone bed of the Upper Mb of the Erkhelnuur Fm.